-- 2009 EMG Prediction from Motor Cortical Recordings via a Non-Negative Point Process Filter (Wellcome Trust - VIP Scheme, PI)
+- 2009 EMG Prediction from Motor Cortical Recordings (Wellcome Trust, PI)

-- Jones H, Nazarpour K. Gaining NHS ethical approval: A biomedical engineering team perspective.
-British Journal of Healthcare Management 2017.
-Submitted.
+- Jones H, Nazarpour K. Gaining NHS ethical approval from the perspective of a biomedical engineering team.
+British Journal of Healthcare Management 2018, 24(2), 71-76.

 - Brunton E, Blau CW, Nazarpour K. Separability of neural responses to standardised mechanical stimulation of limbs.
 Scientific Reports 2017, 7, 11138.